Beth Brennan: Storylines

 Twenty-eight years later, Beth sees Karl Kennedy's (Alan Fletcher) musical appeal for contributions to the Ramsay Street history on Facebook.
 Felicity Scully (Holly Valance) also sees the video and she and Beth both realize that they are former residents of the street.
 They send a video to Toadie Rebecchi (Ryan Moloney) and Melanie Pearson (Lucinda Cowden) for their wedding, in which Beth notes that she doesn't actually know either of them.
-Beth also says hello to her son Ned (Ben Hall), who is attending the wedding, over the call.